LukeFarren/Glossary-/README.md

 **Event-Driven Paradigms**

 An event-driven paradigm is written to react and respond to inputs that are either user generated or system generated, an event is an occurrence that has an effect on the system hardware or software. e.g mouse X, Y mouse movement.
-(Rose, n.d.)
+(Rose, n.d.).

+Here is an example of Event-Driven Paradigm.

 	this.canvas.addEventListener("mousemove", function (m) // uses mouse input to track the mouse position.
 		{